 Moolack Beach rockhounding for Oregon agate and jasperMoolack Beach

 Moolack Beach, located just 4 miles from Newport, stretches approximately 3.5 miles.
-This extended shoreline is an excellent destination for beachcombing, tidepool exploring, collecting jaspers and agates year-round.
+This extended shoreline is an excellent destination for beachcombing, tidepool exploring, and collecting jaspers and agates year-round.

 Neptune Beach AgateNeptune Beach